Understanding isolation levels

-Transactions specify an isolation level that defines the degree to which one transaction must be isolated from resource or data modifications made by other transactions.
-Isolation levels are described in terms of which concurrency side effects, such as dirty reads or phantom reads, are allowed.
+Transactions specify an isolation level that defines how one transaction is isolated from other transactions.
+Isolation is the separation of resource or data modifications made by different transactions.
+Isolation levels are described for which concurrency side effects are allowed, such as dirty reads or phantom reads.

 Whether locks are taken when data is read, and what type of locks are requested.